erSubhashThapa/100daysofcode/r1-log.md

 # #100DaysOfCode Log - Round 1 - Dashiell Bark-Huss

+## Day 80
+### 3/21/19---editing
+- ## **100Daysofcode Tweet Search Project**

+   I made a JSON file that holds all the text for the instructions.
+I thought that would be a good way to organize the text.

+   next? remove promo tweets, new code, remove repeated screen names

+   use :not() to filter out promoted tweets

 ## Day 79
 ### 3/20/19
 - ## **100Daysofcode Tweet Search Project**